Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Hair Tonic and Hair Lice

 In India, sugar apple seeds are grounded and used as a hair lice tonic.
 Be careful not to get in the eye as it can cause blindness.
 Use it immediately as its effectiveness will not last long if kept for more than a few days.
-This grounded sugar apple seed can also be used against the agricultural pest.
+This grounded sugar apple seed can also be used against agricultural pests.

-Cats and Dogs Flea
+Cat and Dog Flea

 For children with intestinal worms, this natural remedy actually works.
 Wash and boil about 15 pieces of sweetsop leaves with 5 cups of water.
 Continue boiling until you get about half of the original quantity.
 Strain the mixture and once cooled, drink three times daily.
 This will also work for adults suffering from intestinal worms.